Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 versions: '[4,]'
 ---

-In Versions 4 and above, the SQS transport supports [delayed delivery](/nservicebus/messaging/delayed-delivery.md) of messages longer than 15 minutes (900 seconds).
+The SQS transport supports [delayed delivery](/nservicebus/messaging/delayed-delivery.md) of messages for longer than 15 minutes (900 seconds) in versions 4 and above.

 ## Enable unrestricted delayed delivery

-The unrestricted delayed delivery has to be enabled on the transport configuration:
+The unrestricted delayed delivery feature must be enabled on the transport configuration:

 snippet: DelayedDelivery

-Unrestricted delayed delivery needs to be enabled on the sender and receiver to be able to delay messages longer than 900 seconds.
+Unrestricted delayed delivery must be enabled on the sender and receiver to be able to delay messages longer than 900 seconds.

 | Scenario                    | Sender   | Receiver | Supported     |
 |-----------------------------|----------|----------|:-------------:|